travelnxt/appacitive-docs/index.md

 ```
 #### Delete user by username

-An additional query string parameter called `useridtype` is sent to specify the kind of user identifier you are using.
+An additional query string parameter called `useridtype` is sent to specify the kind of user identifier you are using, which in this case is `username`.

 ** HTTP headers **